Kasthooriman (TV series)

 Set in Trivandrum and the family's kalakshetra (traditional artists' studio), the story revolves around the family life of widow Sethulakshmi and her three unwed daughters, and their determination to have a happy family life despite the lack of a male head of household.
-It is the first Malayalam serial to get a second season.
-After the first season the serial took a gap of about ten days from 3 July 2020 to 13 July 2020.

-The first season of the show was a remake of Hindi show Kumkum Bhagya which itself was based on the English novel Sense and Sensibility by Jane Austen.
+The first season of the show was based on the English novel Sense and Sensibility by Jane Austen.
 The show deviated from the novel because of audience request, and started airing the second season with the story line of the movie The Parent Trap.
+The show is also dubbed into Hindi as Adhoore Hum Adhoore Tum on StarPlus.